marcdotson/conjoint-ensembles/Code/README.md

 The project work is broken down into the following steps with corresponding scripts.

 -   `01_simulate-data.R` Simulate data with and without pathologies and induce randomization.
 -   `02_clean-data.R` Clean empirical application data and induce randomization.
 -   `03_conjoint-ensemble.R` Run the ensemble using the clever randomization.
-  - `04_meta-learner.R` Produce a consensus using the ensemble output.
+-   `04_meta-learner.R` Produce weights using the ensemble output.
 -   `05_competing-models.R` Run the standard model or models specific to each pathology.
-  - `06_model-comparison.R` Compare fit across models and ensembles.
+-   `06_model-comparison.R` Compute and compare fit across models and ensembles.

 ## Functions

 The following functions are stored in `Source`.

+-   `ana_hbmnl.R` One of two functions to estimate an HMNL with attribute non-attendance.
-  - `ana_hmnl.R` Estimate an HMNL with attribute non-attendance.
+-   `ana_hmnl.R` One of two functions to estimate an HMNL with attribute non-attendance.
 -   `clever_randomization.R` Induce clever randomization and split into train and test data.
 -   `conj_hmnl.R` Estimate an HMNL with conjunctive screening rules.
 -   `conj_hmnl.cpp` Helper functions in C++ for `conj_hmnl.R`.
 -   `ensemble_weights.R` Generate ensemble weights with a `stanfit` object as input.
 -   `generate_data.stan` Generate data according to a HMNL.
+-   `hit_prob.R` Compute hit probabilities.
+-   `hit_rate.R` Compute hit rates.
+-   `hmnl_ensemble.stan` Estimate an HMNL as part of an ensemble.
 -   `hmnl.R` Estimate an HMNL.
 -   `hmnl.stan` Estimate an HMNL.
-  - `hmnl_ensemble.stan` Estimate an HMNL as part of an ensemble.
+-   `predictive_fit_ensemble.R` Compute predictive fit for an ensemble of models.
 -   `simulate_data.R` Simulate choice data with and without pathologies.